SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 ## Game.Play = function() {

 Inside "Game.Play = function() {" you can write operations that Nucleus will do in the context of the game starting.
-The lines inside this section are unique on each script.
+The lines inside this section are unique on each handler.
-I invite you to check the documentation inside the FAQ Reddit post or check other scripts to see examples.
+I invite you to check the documentation inside the FAQ or check other handlers to see examples.
 As I said, mine (Bizzo) as descriptions inside that could help you.

 ### Here some examples